ordina-jworks/ordina-jworks.github.io/_posts/2018-12-20-10-cool-ai-examples.md

 1. [Deepmind becomes superhuman in quake 3](#Example_9_-_Deepmind_becomes_superhuman_in_quake_3)
 2. [Using games for deep learning research](#Example_10_-_Using_games_for_deep_learning_research)

-For now there is still no need to fear Skynet becoming a reality.
+For now, there is still no need to fear Skynet becoming a reality.
 While progress in the artificial intelligence world proceeds at a staggering pace, we are no where near having a general 'super' AI.
 This however does not mean precautions do not need to be taken to prevent this from happening in the long run.
 Some people, like Elon Musk, are very vocal about this and question if we should even pursue the goal to create a 'super' AI.